 BA, State University of New York at Albany.
 MA, PsyD, The Wright Institute (Berkeley, CA).
 Licensed clinical psychologist with more than 15 years of experience in psychotherapy, supervision, and collaborative care.
-Brown’s current work includes private practice, clinical consultation, and dissertation support, as well as pro bono psychological evaluations for asylum seekers through the Bay Area Asylum Mental Health Project.
+Current work includes private practice, clinical consultation, and dissertation support, as well as pro bono psychological evaluations for asylum seekers through the Bay Area Asylum Mental Health Project.
 She previously served as co-director of the Practicum Training Program at Kaiser Permanente in Richmond, CA, where she developed training curricula, provided clinical supervision, and supported the professional development of doctoral trainees.
 Her work focuses on the treatment of anxiety and mood-related challenges, the psychological impact of chronic health conditions, and the ways structural inequities shape access to care.
 She is certified as a Chronic Care Professional (CCP) and trained in Psychedelic Therapy & Integration.
 SLC, 2025–

 Undergraduate Courses 2025-2026